 SiteManager Embedded (SM-E) Requirements for Internet access

-This article will provide information on the SiteManager Embedded's requirements for internet access.
+This article provides information on SiteManager Embedded's requirements for internet access.

-By default, the SM-E will automatically try all the different methods and protocols to connect to the GateManager.
+By default, SM-E will automatically try all the different methods and protocols to connect to GateManager.

-ACM/PXP (port 11444): This is a dedicated port for connecting to the Gate-Manager server.
-Using a dedicated port has the advantage that it separates the GateManager related traffic from other out-bound traffic in your network, so you can more easily track the GateManager traffic on your local network and on your Internet connection.
-But using a dedicated port also means that you will probably need to open this port in the company firewall, which may collide with corporate policy rules.
+ACM/PXP (port 11444): This is a dedicated port for connecting to the GateManager server.
+Using a dedicated port has the advantage that it separates GateManager related traffic from other outbound traffic in your network, so you can more easily track GateManager traffic on your local network and on your Internet connection.
+Using a dedicated port also means that you will probably need to open this port in the company firewall, which may go against corporate policy rules.

-HTTPS/TLS (port 443): This connects to the GateManager using the TLS protocol on port 443.
-This should work through firewalls that allow out-going HTTPS connections.
+This connects to GateManager using the TLS protocol on port 443.
+This should work through firewalls that allow outgoing HTTPS connections.

-TLS via Web-proxy: This connects through a Web Proxy, requesting that Web Proxy connects to the GateManager on port 443.
+This connects through a Web Proxy, requesting that Web Proxy connects to GateManager on port 443.
 Once established, the normal TLS protocol is used.

-Via NTLM Web-proxy: This connects through a specified NTLM-based Web Proxy (aka MS NT LAN Manager), requesting that Web Proxy connects to the GateManager on port 80 or 443.
+This connects through a specified NTLM-based Web Proxy (aka MS NT LAN Manager), requesting that Web Proxy connects to GateManager on port 80 or 443.
 Once established, the connection is upgraded to a secure TLS connection